wanyuenmei/di/Language.md

 (user github melvinw) # Github user melvinw
 ```

-As DI supports more functionality, atoms will naturally expand to implement
+As stitch supports more functionality, atoms will naturally expand to implement
 more concepts.

 ### SSH Keys